-C29 sterols, also known as phytosterols, are important precursors of vitamin D, while some of the derivatives play a major role in reducing low-density lipoprotein cholesterol invivo.
-Phytosterols in bottle gourd were represented by three different steroids, for an extraction time of 20 min, Cholesta-4,6-dien-3and Stigmast-5-en-3-ol, oleat one (0.72%) (0.59%)identified. were while more components such as Stigmast-5-en-3-ol, oleat (26.82% and 1.45%) were identified at 30 min.
-Furthermore, chloroform sterols identified as Stigmast-7-en-3-ol (11.56 and 3.67%) at total peak area with an extraction time of 20 min (Table 2-3), while stigmast-5-En-3-Ol, (3.Beta.,24s) or Gamma Sitosterol is the most predominant in bottle gourd using methanol solvent.
-Cholesta-4,6-dien-3-one and gamma sitosterol investigated from Alginate Glycyrrhiza glabra L and Bidens pilosa L are used in pharmaceuticals as an antihepatotoxic, antiviral, antioxidant, cancer preventive, and hypocholesterolemic , while Stigmast-7-en-3-ol investigated from Djulis (Chenopodium formosanum Koidz.), has great potential to be developed in the industry as enriched functional foods and nutraceuticals.
-Based on literature studies, the phytosterols identified by GC-MS are biologically active compounds and including have several health benefits, antioxidant activities and anti-cancer 35.
+C29 sterols, also known as phytosterols, are important precursors of vitamin D, while some of the derivatives play a major role in reducing lowdensity lipoprotein cholesterol in-vivo Phytosterols in bottle gourd were represented by three different steroids, for an extraction time of 20 min, Cholesta-4,6-dien-3-one (0.72%) and Stigmast-5-en-3-ol, oleat (0.59%) were identified, while more components such as Stigmast-5-en-3-ol, oleat (26.82% and 1.45%) were identified at 30 min.
+Furthermore, chloroform sterols were identified as Stigmast-7-en-3-ol (11.56 and 3.67%) at total peak area with an extraction time of 20 min (Table 2-3), while stigmast-5-En-3-Ol, (3.Beta., 24s) or Gamma Sitosterol is the most predominant in bottle gourd using methanol solvent.
+Cholesta-4.6-dien-3-one and gamma sitosterol investigated from Alginate Glycyrrhiza glabra L and Bidens pilosa L are used in pharmaceuticals as an antihepatotoxic, antiviral, antioxidant, cancer preventive, and hypocholesterolemic ^{36,37}, while Stigmast-7-en-3-ol Djulis investigated from (Chenopodium formosanum Koidz.), has great potential to be developed in the industry as enriched functional foods and nutraceuticals.
+Based on literature studies, the phytosterols identified by GC-MS are biologically active compounds and have several health benefits, including antioxidant activities and anti-cancer 38.